peacey/split-vpn/README.md

     c.
 In your run script above, make sure you did NOT comment out the `updown.sh pre-up` line.
 That is the line that removes the blackhole routes at startup.

-    d.
-Note that once you do this, you will lose Internet access for ALL clients until you run the VPN run script above, or were running it before with the `REMOVE_STARTUP_BLACKHOLES=1` option.
+    d. **Note that once you do this, you will lose Internet access for ALL clients until you run the VPN run script above**, or were running it before with the `REMOVE_STARTUP_BLACKHOLES=1` option.
 The script stays running in the background to monitor if the the blackhole routes are added by the system again (which happens when your IP changes or when route settings are changed).
 The blackhole routes will be deleted immediately when they're added by the system.

 </details>